Dipeshshah007/MediAgent/README.md

 (Groq / Google Gemini / local Ollama), and ships with a Streamlit UI, a FastAPI service, and a CLI.

-> ## ⚠️ Important disclaimer
-> **MediAgent is an EDUCATIONAL software-engineering demonstration.
-It is NOT a
-> medical device, NOT a diagnostic tool, and NOT medical advice.** Its output
-> is illustrative and may be wrong.
-Never use it to diagnose, treat, or make
-> decisions about any real person.
-Always consult a qualified healthcare
-> professional.
-This project exists to demonstrate multi-agent orchestration,
-> RAG, and responsible-AI patterns — nothing more.

 ---

 ## ✨ Highlights